Shady-web/Little-Lemon-API/README.md

 # Little-Lemon-API
-run the commands: cd LittleLemon pipenv shell pipenv install python manage.py makemigrations python manage.py migrate python manage.py runserver
+run the commands: cd LittleLemon pipenv shell, pipenv install, python manage.py makemigrations, python manage.py migrate, python manage.py runserver,
 #after running the commands you are ready to test the end-points.
 - some user logins and token authetication end-points have been created automaticaly by djoser
 - the end-points behave differently based on the request methd used